Ben Tzur: Music career

 His musical career began at an early age, under the influence of his brother Eliad.
 His performance at the wedding earned him a spot in a competition called "North Star" for young artists, which was broadcast on 104.5FM radio, and he won.
 After the competition, he set up a recording studio and learned to play the piano and guitar.
 He also began writing and composing, and the music videos he uploaded online at the time, which included both original material and covers, accumulated around half a million views.

-In 2019, she participated in the seventh season of the reality show "The Next Star" with the goal of representing Israel at Eurovision 2020, but she did not make it past the auditions.
+In 2019, he participated in the seventh season of the reality show "The Next Star" with the goal of representing Israel at Eurovision 2020, but he did not make it past the auditions.
 In 2021, she participated in the reality show "The X Factor for Eurovision."
-In early 2021, she signed with the production company Alist Music, owned by promoter Matana Yifrach and musician Ofir Cohen.
+In early 2021, he signed with the production company Alist Music, owned by promoter Matana Yifrach and musician Ofir Cohen.

 In early 2021, he signed with the production company Alist Music, owned by promoter Matana Yifrach and musician Ofir Cohen.
 On May 25, 2021, he released his debut single "You Found Someone", which he wrote and composed himself, and produced alongside Ofir Cohen.
 On August 16, he released his second single, "Earphone Party", which he wrote and composed alongside Ofir Cohen and Israel Algrabli.
 On October 4, he released a cover of the song "From the Depths" from Idan Raichel project, which was a success.
 In February 2022, he released the single "Shbora M'ga'o", which was written and composed by Lidor Sultan, Dror Mizrahi, and Aviv Peretz and produced by Lidor Sultan.